Buddhist temple: Japan

 Japanese Buddhist temples typically include a Main Hall.

 A distinctive feature is the chinjusha, a Shinto shrine devoted to the temple's kami.
 Buddhism co-existed with Shinto, but in the 8th century Buddhism became the state religion and Buddhist temples were built.
 High concentration of important Japanese Buddhist temples can be found in Japanese culture heartland of Kansai region, especially in Nara and Kyoto.

 Thailand

 Buddhist temples in Thailand are known as wat, from the Pāḷi vāṭa, meaning "enclosure".
 Wat architecture adheres to consistent principles.
 A wat, with few exceptions, consists of two parts: the Phutthawat and the Sangkhawat.
 The Phutthawat (พุทธาวาส) is the area which is dedicated to Buddha.
 While the Sangkhawat is the area which is dedicated to Sangha Buddhist monastic community.

 Sri Lanka

-Buddhist temples in Sri Lanla are known as 'Pansala' or 'Viharaya' in Sinhalese.
+Buddhist temples in Sri Lanka are known as 'Pansala' or 'Viharaya' in Sinhalese.
 Common features in Sri Lankan temples include Stupa, Bo Tree and Temple Buildings.
-Oldest living human-planted Bodhi Tree in the world Jaya Sri Maha Bodhi and some of the largest Stupa in the world including Ruwanwelisaya, Jetavanaramaya and Abhayagiri vihāra located in Sri Lankan temples.
+Sri Lanka has the oldest living human-planted Bodhi Tree in the world, Jaya Sri Maha Bodhi, and some of the largest Stupa in the world including Ruwanwelisaya, Jetavanaramaya and Abhayagiri vihāra located in Sri Lankan temples.

+Russia

+The first Buryat and Kalmyk such wooden and stone temples as khuruls, dugans and datsans were built with the participation of Russian masons and carpenters, with the influence of the traditions of Russian church architecture.
+The buildings were cruciform in plan and many-headed.
+The vestibule is a distinctive feature of the temples in Russia.
+It is designed to cut off cold air.

+Since the second half of the 19th century, temples in plan close to a square have been constructed in the form of a stepped pyramid with a Chinese-type roof with curved corners.